teamtnt/tutorials/Did you mean functionality with Laravel Scout.md

 ![Imgur](http://i.imgur.com/aEmSYNZ.jpg)

-In this tutorial we'll show you how to create "Did you mean" functionality fast and easy.
+In this tutorial, we'll show you how to create "Did you mean" functionality fast and easy.
 Data we'll use will be a large city database consisting of more than 3 million cities.
-The idea is to show the correct city name in case you users misspell them.
+The idea is to show the correct city name in case your users misspell them.
 The list of cities comes from MaxMind, Inc, you can find the list [here](https://www.maxmind.com/en/free-world-cities-database).
 To understand what we are building take a look at the [demo page](http://cities.tnt.studio/)